3dwesupport/OpenBot/open-code/README.md

   <img style="padding-right: 2%;margin-top: 2%" src="../docs/images/playground_workspace_model_popup.jpg" alt="Playground code editor" width="40%" height="50%" />
   </p>

+    <p style="color:yellow ">Note : - For IOS you can use Autopilot and for Android you can use CMDNAV.</p>

 - #### WorkSpace Controller
   The undo and redo button helps to do undo redo functionalities in the playground.
 The plus icon is for zoom-in and the